psomialbert/react-native-sfsafariviewcontroller/README.md

 react-native-sfsafariviewcontroller
 =======================
-An SFSafariViewController wrapper for React Native presenting Safari View in a modal (contrary to slide-in navigation item).
+An SFSafariViewController wrapper for React Native presenting Safari View in a modal, written in Swift.

 ## Installation

 1. Run `npm install react-native-sfsafariviewcontroller --save` in your project directory.
 - Make sure you have the `UIKit` framework included in your XCode project
-- Open your project in XCode, right click on `Libraries` and click `Add Files to "Your Project Name"`
-- Inside your node_modules, find react-native-sfsafariviewcontroller and add `RCTSFSafariViewController.xcodeproj` to your project.
-- Add `libRCTFSafariViewController.m.a` to `Build Phases -> Link Binary With Libraries`
+- Add dependency in `Podfile` to `node_modules/react-native-sfsafariviewcontroller`
 - Whenever you want to use it within your React code - `import RCTSFSafariViewController from 'react-native-sfsafariviewcontroller'`

 ## Usage